 However!
 Quran aside, the worldview of this opposition is profound and interesting.
 It is quite bold, because such statements often receive stigma.
-To the ears of the religious, including the Quran (“Have you seen the man who makes his own desire his god?”), this belief in pure mortality constitutes some kind of toxic individualistic anarchy.
+To the ears of the religious, this belief in pure mortality constitutes some kind of toxic individualistic anarchy.
 No afterlife means no chance of accountability for those whose lives were optimized at the expense of others.
 If you are only what you experience, then who cares what came before you, what happens after you, and the experiences of others beyond your view.
 And unfortunately, Frederich Nietzsche articulated the perfect bogeyman to confirm the horrified imaginations of how such nihilism would manifest in society.
 But I will defend the nihilist and say that, with a healthily developed power of empathy and awareness of the inter-dependency of humanity, they don’t default into gluttonous individualists who take their own pleasure at societal expense.
 I can say that because…

 …the book Ecclesiastes says that.